 - it doesn't dry my skin out.
 I moisturize very well and my skin isn't flaky.
 When it comes to flakiness, my experience is that all of the powders and most of the liquid foundations I have actually emphasizes flakes (and I have owned about 35 liquid, 7 cream and 7 powder foundations.
 Only the Skin79 - very siliconey foundation made flakes look less flaky)

 - it does definitely NOT cake or sit in my pores.
 I apply lightly with a fluffy brush, and I have small pores.
 Even when my face sweats a little with this, it doesn't cake up.
 I can even apply this several times in the day without caking.
 BUT: I do agree that this WILL cake if you don't apply it lightly

 - some people complain about the coverage, but I don't have problems with the coverage since I barely need any.
 Apply on dry skin - else it will cake and separate.
 This can be done by blotting the face with a paper tissue right before application.

 - I apply it in a thin layer and it looks VERY natural - you would probably not realize I have makeup on even if you looked at my face up close

 - the colour matches my very yellow skin well

-- it keeps the oils that come during the day very much easier to keep at bay: you can see my skin get slightly oily, but I can even blot it away with the back of my hand if I need to
+- it keeps the oils that come during the day very much easier to keep at bay - my skin is on the dry side though.
+You can see my skin get slightly oily, but I can even blot it away with the back of my hand if I need to

 - it doesn't make my pores show up better/doesn't circle my pores